On this page

 Personal protective equipment (PPE) for community service providers

-- PPE for community services providers for prevention of coronavirus (COVID-19) – 29 September 2020 (Word)
+- PPE for community service providers for prevention of COVID-19 - 15 December 2020 (Word)

 eLearning modules for Community Services Workers

 The department has developed three free eLearning modules in collaboration with Anglicare Victoria and Eve Learning for the community services sector.
 The topics are: